unital/ultimo/docs/source/user_guide/installation.rst

 Writing Code Using Ultimo
 -------------------------

-Althought Ultimo is a micropython library, it provides ``.pyi`` stub files for typing support.
+Althought Ultimo is a Micropython library, it provides ``.pyi`` stub files for typing support.
 If you add the ultimo sources to the paths where tools like ``mypy`` and ``pyright`` look for stubs (in particular, ``pip install -e ...`` will likely work), then you should be able to get type-hints for the code you